Is Writing A Skill Anyone Can Learn Find Out Now!

 I teach writing and communication at night.
 As part of my development, I have a group of five English students do a collaborative writing project.
 One of my chief goals in coaching these students was to better prepare them for writing well.

 One of the most direct ways to improve writing skills is to write from the inside out.
-My approach for that started when working with a former college roommate a few years ago.
+My approach to that started when working with a former college roommate a few years ago.
 We’d met through different committees.

 Our lives followed, and our writing was limited to reading legal documents and grocery lists.
-In short, we didn’t write much beyond our parents’ bear hug, and nothing else made any sense to us.
+In short, we didn’t write much beyond our parents’ bear hug, and nothing else made sense to us.
 It was a mediocre existence.
 I knew what I wanted to do with my life someday in the future.

 After a few warnings from “Textbroker Support,” I was still on the waiting list.
 The rest, as they say, is history.

 Textbroker was the beginning of my writing education.
 I went on to use it and started writing for online properties like Craigslist and Instagram.